20c/vaping/docs/quickstart.md

 ## Example Distributed Latency

-The example config file (from `examples/distributed_dns`) is the same as the standalone one and uses both vodka and graphsrv, so those will need to be installed with:
+The example config file (from `examples/distributed_dns`) is the same as the standalone one and uses both vodka and graphsrv, so those need to be installed with:

 ```sh
 pip install -U vodka
 pip install -U graphsrv
 ```

-Also if you are using `zmq` to send data between the processes (the default) you will need to install the pyzmq and zmq
+Also if you are using `zmq` to send data between the processes (the default) you will need to install the pyzmq and zmq:

 ```sh
 pip install "pyzmq<20"
 ```

 In some instances you may also be required to install the zmq module alongside it.
-If you are getting startup issues try adding
+If you are getting startup issues try adding the following as well:

 ```sh
 pip install zmq
 ```

-as well

 The main difference is the collector is running in a separate process than the web server, which allows you to graph things from multiple locations, as well